Virenbhalgamiya/Automated-Teaching-Assitant/README.md

 Gen-Ed: Generative AI for Education
 ===================================
+My Main work is inspired from the below referenced Papers.
+I found problems in the existing system in codehelp such as unnecessary generation of tokens from LLMs which also increased the cost of LLMs .
+So I created one tool called Relatedness classifier which checks the inputs are correlated with each other.
+If they are related then it will generate the response and if not related then it wil ask the user to rephrase it.
+My main work was aimed on **CodeHelp** part of this repository.
 Gen-Ed is a framework for building web applications that use generative AI (LLMs) for education (i.e., organized around instructors and their classes of students for use in teaching and learning contexts).